tahpni/tahpni.github.io/index.md

 favicon: /assets/ico/favicon.ico

 # social media
 github_username: tahpni # your github username
-linkedin: saragong # the part after ("https://www.linkedin.com/in/om-k-6b66a3272/")
+linkedin: om-k-6b66a3272 # the part after ("https://www.linkedin.com/in")

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://github.com/saragong/hello # the link
+about_button: https://tahpni.github.io # the link
-about_button_label: get hello # the label on the button
+about_button_label: My Best Project

 # optional portfolio section ------------------------------------------